bearcatt/FCOS/README.md

 Please check [INSTALL.md](INSTALL.md) for installation instructions.
 You may also want to see the original [README.md](MASKRCNN_README.md) of maskrcnn-benchmark.

+## A quick demo
+Once the installation is done, you can follow the below steps to run a quick demo.

+    # assume that you are under the root directory of this project,
+    # and you have activated your virtual environment if needed.
+    wget https://cloudstor.aarnet.edu.au/plus/s/dDeDPBLEAt19Xrl/download -O FCOS_R_50_FPN_1x.pth
+    python demo/fcos_demo.py

 ## Inference
 The inference command line on coco minival split: